 - 1 ½ cups ground cinnamon – $2.40

-- First, preheat the oven to 200 degrees F. Then line a baking sheet with parchment paper.
+- First, move the oven rack to the middle position and preheat the oven to 200°F. Then, line a baking sheet with parchment paper or silicone baking mats.

-- Next, combine the apple sauce and cinnamon in a small bowl and mix until a dough forms.
+- Combine the applesauce and ground cinnamon in a mixing bowl until a soft dough forms.

-- Place the cutouts on the baking sheet and bake for 1 ½ hour.
+- Transfer the cutouts to the prepared baking sheet and bake for 1 ½ hours.

-- Let the cutouts cool completely for about forty-five minutes.
+- Let the cutouts cool entirely for about forty-five minutes.

-- FInally, create designs using white paint and let them dry completely for about four hours before adding a loop of baker’s twine to the back for hanging.
+- Create designs using white puff paint and let them dry completely for about four hours.

 Recipe Tips

-- After a few years, these ornaments will start to lose their scent.
+- Extend Their Life: After a few years, these ornaments will lose their scent.
 When this happens, I sprinkle a few drops of cinnamon essential oils on them.

 Recipe FAQs